 One quick trick is to describe the physical appearance of your ancestors.

 But wait, I don’t know what my ancestor looked like.
 How can I describe their appearance?
-That’s a great question, and we’ll circle back to that in a second post, but for now, let’s talk about how to add descriptions about your ancestors.
+That’s a great question, and we’ll come back to that in a second post, but for now, let’s talk about how to add descriptions about your ancestors.

 The trick is to realize that you don’t have to be gifted at writing to describe your ancestor well.